zlzhao124/Book_Website/rubrics.md

 Best Practices (7 Points):
 Code is well formatted and easy to read, with proper commenting (2 points) Safe from SQL Injection attacks (2 points)
-CSRF Tokens used when adding/editing/deleting book information (2 points) All HTML pages pass the W3C HTML and CSS validators (1 point)
+CSRF Tokens used when modifying book information (2 points) All HTML pages pass the W3C HTML and CSS validators (1 point)

 Usability/Style (5 Points):